PgDip Specialist Community Public Health Nursing (Health Visitor)

 Future careers

-Completing the course enables you to be registered with the NMC as a registered specialist community public health nurse - as either a health visitor or school nurse.
-It also enables you to be annotated on the NMC register as a community practitioner nurse prescriber.
+After successfully completing the course you’ll be able to register with the Nursing and Midwifery Council (NMC) as a registered specialist community public health nurse – as either a health visitor or school nurse.

-• A specialist role - working with early interventions, homeless, asylum seekers, safeguarding, looked after children (LAC), domestic violence (DV), child sexual exploitation (CSE)
+• A specialist role, working with early interventions, homeless, asylum seekers, safeguarding, looking after children (LAC), domestic violence (DV) or child sexual exploitation (CSE)

 • Family nurse partnership nursing (FNP)